Course overview

 Alternative degree with integrated foundation year

-If you are unable to achieve the minimum admission requirements for Year 1 entry you could, subject to eligibility, join one of our degree courses with an integrated foundation year.
+If you are unable to achieve the minimum admission requirements for Year 1 entry you could, subject to eligibility, study our BA (Hons) Film and Television Production (with Foundation Year) instead.

 Direct entry to later years